 - supervise any person carrying out any of the duties referred to above.

 *The logic area is a secondary secure area within a gaming machine that contains the logic board associated with the gaming machine’s operations.

 You are not required to hold a gaming industry employee licence if you only access the internal features of a gaming machine (i.e. open the gaming machine), but do not access to the logic area.
 For example, you do not require a gaming industry employee licence to open the gaming machine to empty the cash hopper.

-The Victorian Commission for Gambling and Liquor Regulation issues gaming industry employee licences.
-Information on gaming industry employee licences is available on the Commission’s website.
+The Victorian Gambling and Casino Control Commission issues gaming industry employee licences.
+Information on gaming industry employee licences is available on the commission’s website

 Information for venue operators